Juri M. Vasiliev: Early life

 Vasiliev was born November 26, 1928, in Moscow.
 His mother, Nadezhda Sergeevna Vasilieva, was a psychiatrist.
-In October 1941, Vasiliev's family fled Moscsow ahead of the German army's advance; his father died soon thereafter from a foot injury he had suffered on the journey.
+In October 1941, Vasiliev's family fled Moscow ahead of the German army's advance; his father died soon thereafter from a foot injury he had suffered on the journey.
 After the war, Vasiliev and his mother returned to Moscow, where his excellent academic performance in high school earned him entrance to the Medical Institute.
 There, he joined the laboratory of Leon Manusovich Shabad.
 Vasiliev later recounted his time in Shabad's laboratory as "one of the happiest periods of his life".
 During this time he married Lina Naumovna and they had their first children together.

 In 1953, political purges resulted in the closure of Shabad's laboratory.
 However, Vasiliev was permitted to complete his thesis, and he received his medical degree.
 As relations with the West began to improve, the new President of the Academy of Medical Sciences, N. N. Blokhin, chose Vasiliev among a small group of young scientists to leave the Soviet Union for training.
 Vasiliev trained in laboratories in England and then in the United States.